-We have been speaking with a lot of our current and prospective clients lately about the importance...
+Updated 10/23/2023 We have been speaking with a lot of our current and prospective clients lately...

-7 Ways College Search Is Changing.
-Is Your Recruitment Strategy Ready?
+7 Ways College Search Recruitment Is Changing.
+Are You Ready?

 We often hear recruitment and enrollment efforts in higher education compared to running toward a constantly-moving target.
 Especially in the Digital Age, the processes and tools that students use to search, explore, and ultimately choose colleges are changing rapidly.

 In 2013, RuffaloCODY conducted a survey that explored how high school seniors prefer to interact with colleges and universities and how cost and financial aid considerations affect college choice.
 Based on the findings, there are clear indicators that the college search process is changing and related conclusions we can draw regarding how recruitment strategies need to evolve in order to meet the expectations of this new breed of prospective student: